informalsystems/hermes/guide/src/tutorials/production/setup-hermes.md

 hermes health-check
 ```

-If the command runs succesfully, it should output:
+If the command runs successfully, it should output:
 ```
 2022-08-26T15:54:21.321683Z  INFO ThreadId(01) using default configuration from '$HOME/.hermes/config.toml'
 2022-08-26T15:54:21.321882Z  INFO ThreadId(01) [cosmoshub-4] performing health check...